olivierhagolle/Start_maja/Readme.md

 Unzip the LIC files in /path/to/L1C_DATA/Avignon

 ## Create DTM
-if your tile is not 31TFJ, follow DTM generation instructions : http://tully.ups-tlse.fr/olivier/prepare_mnt
+Follow DTM generation instructions : http://tully.ups-tlse.fr/olivier/prepare_mnt

 ## Execute MAJA

-To use the start_maja script, you need to configure the directories
+To use the start_maja script, you need to configure the directories, within the script...
 ```
 repCode="/path/to/start_maja"
 repL1  = "/path/to/L1C_DATA/[site]" (site will be added automatically)
 repL2  = "/path/to/L2A_DATA/[site]/[tile]/[context]" (site, tile and context will be added automatically)
+maja  = "/path/to/maja/maja/core/1.0/bin/maja/"
+rep_work ="/path/to/temporary_work_files/"
 ```

 Here is an example of command line